vhawk19/Py_Primer/Learn to handle your file/writing to a file.md

 new_file.close()
 ```

-Let us try to break it down and understand each line of code in the above program
+Let us try to break it down and understand each line of code in the above program.
 ### Line 1-
 ```diff
 +  Open() function